Email marketing can be one of the most powerful lead-conversion tools in your marketing arsenal.

 - Data quality can often be poor

-A more effective method to build email lists is to exchange valued resources for visitor contact details using a Call-to-Action buttons and web form that enables you to collect names and email addresses.
+An effective method to build email lists is to exchange valued resources (Content Upgrade) for visitor contact details using a Call-to-Action buttons and web form that enables you to collect names and email addresses.

-The resources must valuable but the options are vitually unlimited:
+The resources must valuable but the options are virtually unlimited:

 - Calculators and tools